The Landlord and Tenant Relationship

 Is the Lease inside or outside the Landlord and Tenant Act 1954?

 It is important to review a commercial lease well in advance.
-The business needs to know whether they will be asked to move out, or whether they have any legal rights to stay at the premises.
+The business or organisation needs to know whether they will be asked to move out, or whether they have any legal rights to stay at the premises.
 If a lease is outside of the scope of the Landlord and Tenant Act 1954 (in this handout we call this “the Act” for short), then the business will have no automatic right to renew the lease.
-When the lease ends, the tenant is trespassing and landlord can lawfully simply change the locks.
+When the lease ends, the tenant is trespassing and the landlord can lawfully simply change the locks.

-If the lease is protected by The Act, businesses have a right to stay at the premises on the same, or similar, terms – although the landlord can fight this on one of a set number of legal grounds.
+If the lease is protected by The Act, businesses and organisations have a right to stay at the premises on the same, or similar, terms – although the landlord can fight this on one of a set number of legal grounds.
 This is a very important piece of legislation that you should know about if you are signing a lease.
 It is probably the most important law for commercial tenants.
 Leases that are protected by the Act are described in a number of ways.
 Sometimes they are called “inside the Act”, or “protected” leases, or “renewable leases”, or leases with “security of tenure.”